Koenkk/zigbee2mqtt.io/getting_started/pairing_devices.md

 What works for me every time is using (very) short “on’s” and a little bit longer “off’s”… I start with bulb on, then off, and then 6 “on’s”, where I kill the light as soon as the bulb shows signs of turning on… Hope that make sense…?

 * To factory reset the TRADFRI wireless dimmer (ICTC-G-1) press the button 4 times (so the red lights starts blinking).
+After the blinks you migth be willing to rotate the dimmer like you are trying to control your lights.
+It will prevent the device from going to sleep and ensure successful paiting.
+In case the dimmer was recognized but no actions seems to be detected, try to restart the zigbee2mqtt.
+See [IKEA TRADFRI wireless dimmer (ICTC-G-1) not pairing](https://github.com/Koenkk/zigbee2mqtt/issues/620).

 * To factory reset the TRADFRI control outlet, press and hold the reset button (pinhole underneath the light, located at the top of the outlet) with a paperclip until the white light starts fading.
 Hold onto the button for a few more seconds, then release.
 After this, the outlet will automatically connect.